-The major staff of the Hospital is organized into twenty-seven departments, each with its own chief and associates.
-Of the 83 members of the major staff, 46 are certified specialists, diplomates of every American Board.
+The major staff of the Hospital is organized into eighteen departments and thirty-three clinics, each with its own chief and associates.
+Of the 84 members of the major staff, 49 are certified specialists, diplomates of every American Board.
 Practically every department has at least one diplomate on its active staff.
 All members of the major staff have teaching responsibilities in the interne and resident training program.
 There are more than 160 other physicians and surgeons on the auxiliary staff and scores of others in the wide Lehigh Valley area the Hospital serves have Hospital privileges.

-Departments include general surgery, medicine, obstetrics, and gynecology, ear-nose-throat, urology, pathology, X-ray, orthopedics, dermatology, gastro-enterology, dispensary or first aid, proctology, plastic and reconstructive surgery, pediatrics, neuro-psychiatry, thoracic surgery, anesthesia, contagious diseases, physical therapy, ophthalmology, cardiology, neuro-surgery, tumor clinic, allergies, general practice, dentistry and dental surgery.
-Each department has regularly scheduled clinics in the Out-patient Department.
+Departments include general surgery, medicine, obstetrics, and gynecology, ear-nose-throat, urology, pathology, X-ray, orthopedics, dispensary or first aid, proctology, plastic and reconstructive surgery, pediatrics, neuro-surgery, thoracic surgery, anesthesia, physical therapy, ophthalmology, tumor clinic, general practice, dentistry and dental surgery.
+Each department has one or more regularly scheduled specialized clinics in the Out-patient Department.